justinmahar/react-social-media-embed/README.md

 The URL must be in the format `https://www.youtube.com/watch?v=VIDEO_ID` or `https://youtu.be/VIDEO_ID` where `VIDEO_ID` is the video ID.

+YouTube Shorts are also supported.
+For shorts, the URL must be in the format `https://youtube.com/shorts/VIDEO_ID`.

 ### Placeholder

 [👁️ View Demo](https://justinmahar.github.io/react-social-media-embed/?path=/docs/placeholder-placeholderembed--main-example)